 The scarf you got from your office Secret Santa that’s currently stuffed in your closet.
 The throw pillow your aunt gave you a year ago that doesn’t match your home decor.
 The city-themed mug your neighbor brought home from his travels that still sits in its box.
 What do all these items have in common?

 They are all gifts that someone used precious time to pick out and purchase for you.
 They are expressions of love and kindness, but they don’t suit your taste.
 You don’t want to donate them just yet, but you also shouldn’t shove these gifts into a closet.
 Surely the people who gave them to you don’t want you to stow away the gifts without using them, only to make you feel guilty every time you see them!
 So what should you do?
-Here are my three simple rules for making the most of gifts you receive:
+Here are Marie’s three simple rules for making the most of gifts you receive:

 - Rule 1Open them immediately.